Adapter Journal

 Adapter Team

-The Engineering Checklist for App Founders Before Paid Acquisition
+The Engineering Checklist Before Paid Acquisition

 Paid acquisition multiplies whatever your product already does.
 If the product leaks users, paid traffic will leak them faster.
 Fix the leaks first.